By now, you’ve probably realized that you can't grow your business on referrals alone. This is why you need cleaning marketing.

-That’s like “wishing for the rain” to wash your dirty car.
+Trying to grow your cleaning business on referrals alone is like wishing for the rain to wash your dirty car.
 Only it’s sunny outside.
 Also, you live in the desert.

-I’ve got a better way to market your business… In fact, I’ve got 13 of them.
+I’ve got a better way to start marketing your cleaning business… In fact, I’ve got 13 of them.

-By the end of this article, you will know all the secrets to rapidly grow your client base… whenever you want.
+By the end of this article, you will know some of the best-kept secrets to rapidly grow your client base… whenever you want.

 Above all other strategies, keep doing an awesome job!